Elizabeth Taylor

-She began receiving more enjoyable roles in the mid-1950s, beginning with the epic drama Giant (1956), and starred in several critically and commercially successful films in the following years.
-These included two film adaptations of plays by Tennessee Williams: Cat on a Hot Tin Roof (1958), and Suddenly, Last Summer (1959); Taylor won a Golden Globe for Best Actress for the latter.
-Although she disliked her role as a call girl in BUtterfield 8 (1960), her last film for MGM, she won the Academy Award for Best Actress for her performance.
-During the production of the film Cleopatra in 1961, Taylor and co-star Richard Burton began an extramarital affair, which caused a scandal.
-Despite public disapproval, they continued their relationship and were married in 1964.
-Dubbed "Liz and Dick" by the media, they starred in 11 films together, including The V.I.P.s (1963), The Sandpiper (1965), The Taming of the Shrew (1967), and Who's Afraid of Virginia Woolf?
+Taylor wished to end her career in the early 1950s but began receiving more enjoyable roles.
+The epic drama Giant (1956) followed.
+She also starred in several critically and commercially successful films in the following years.
+These included two film adaptations of plays by Tennessee Williams: Cat on a Hot Tin Roof (1958) and Suddenly, Last Summer (1959); Taylor won a Golden Globe for Best Actress for the latter.
+Although she disliked her role as a call girl in BUtterfield 8 (1960), her last film for MGM, she won the Academy Award for Best Actress for the performance.

+Her best-known role was in Cleopatra (1963), which received multiple Academy Awards nominations—winning four—and a lavish production budget and schedule.
+Taylor's acting career began to decline in the late 1960s, although she continued to star in films until the mid-1970s.
+Taylor married her Cleopatra co-star Richard Burton in 1964, together with whom she starred in 11 films, including The V.I.P.s (1963), The Sandpiper (1965), The Taming of the Shrew (1967), and Who's Afraid of Virginia Woolf?
 (1966).
 Taylor received the best reviews of her career for Woolf, winning her second Academy Award and several other awards for her performance.
-She and Burton divorced in 1974 but reconciled soon after, remarrying in 1975.
-The second marriage ended in divorce in 1976.

-Taylor's acting career began to decline in the late 1960s, although she continued starring in films until the mid-1970s, after which she focused on supporting the career of her sixth husband, United States Senator John Warner.
+Taylor's private life has been subject to intense media scrutiny and controversy, especially her marriages to Eddie Fisher and Burton, with Taylor starting the relationship with the former while he was married to another person, and with the latter while both were married to other people.
+She and Burton, dubbed "Liz and Dick", divorced in 1974 but reconciled soon after, remarrying in 1975.
+The second marriage ended in divorce in 1976, after which she focused on supporting the career of her sixth husband, United States Senator John Warner.
 In the 1980s, she acted in her first substantial stage roles and in several television films and series.
 She became the second celebrity to launch a perfume brand after Sophia Loren.
 Taylor was one of the first celebrities to take part in HIV/AIDS activism.
 She co-founded the American Foundation for AIDS Research in 1985 and the Elizabeth Taylor AIDS Foundation in 1991.
-From the early 1990s until her death, she dedicated her time to philanthropy, for which she received several accolades, including the Presidential Citizens Medal in 2001.
+From the early 1990s until her death in 2011, she dedicated her time to philanthropy, for which she received several accolades, including the Presidential Citizens Medal in 2002.

-Throughout her career, Taylor's personal life was the subject of constant media attention.
-She was married eight times to seven men, had four children, converted to Judaism, endured several serious illnesses, and led a jet set lifestyle, including assembling one of the most expensive private collections of jewelry in the world.
-After many years of ill health, Taylor died from congestive heart failure in 2011, at the age of 79.